Laundry Service: Commercial performance

 In Canada, the album peaked atop the Billboard Canadian Albums Chart and is Shakira's only album to reach number one in the country.
 Eventually, Laundry Service was certified quintuple-platinum by Music Canada for shipments of 500,000 albums.
 In the United States, Laundry Service debuted and peaked at number three on the Billboard 200 chart, selling 200,000 copies in its first week.
 It stayed on the chart for a total of 61 weeks.
 The album also debuted and peaked at number six on the Billboard Top Internet Albums chart.
 It has sold over 1 million copies less than a month after its release.
 After around six months since its release, Laundry Service had been certified triple-platinum by the RIAA for shipments of 3,000,000 units in the United States.
-It is Shakira's best-selling album in the country, with sales of 3,526,000 units as of March 2014.
-According to Sony Music Canada, the album has been certified 4× Platinum in the United States.
+It is Shakira's best-selling album in the country, with sales of 4,000,000 units as of 2022.
+According to RIAA the album has been certified 4× Platinum in the United States.
 The album in its first year of release managed to sell 10 million copies worldwide making Shakira an award given by Sony Music for the highest recorded sales.
 According to the IFPI, Laundry Service was the seventh best-selling album in the world in 2002 with platinum certifications in 32 countries and gold certification in 10 countries.
 The album was named as one of the 100 biggest albums of the century by female artists in the United Kingdom by Official Charts, ranking at number 81.